 x=drawImage (cellId, filename, width, height) x=drawSprite (cellId, filename, width, height) |

 Draw a new image loaded from file <filename> (a string parameter) at the specified cell (see below for allowed formats of cellId).
-If not specified height defaults to the same as width, and width defaults to 1.
+If not specified height (number of cells) defaults to the same as width, and width defaults to 1.
+Negative images represent percentage of cell width, so -25 means one quarter.
 Images are associated with CTC cells (only one per cell), are aligned to cell boundaries, can be moved by specifying the cell (see moveImage) and are drawn behind the track lines.
 Sprites are independent of CTC cells (though are positioned using the same coordinates), can be drawn offset from cell boundaries and are drawn in front of track lines.
 Sprites cannot be moved by specifying the cell they are in. |

 addAspect (cellIdNum, fileName) |